Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Additional Results

 \subsection{Prompter}

-Here we supplement the analysis experiments on the prompter proposed in Section~\ref{sec:prompter}.
-We visualize the relationship between the estimated surrogate label $c$ and the real environmental variables $e$ on the Cylinder Flow and Navier-Stokes systems (Figure~\ref{fig:vis_prompt} a, and c).
-Results indicate that both exhibit clear distribution patterns, and the explained variance of PCA exceeds 50\%.
-We verify the prediction accuracy of the prompter for the surrogate label $c$ on the test set, as shown in Figure~\ref{fig:vis_prompt} b and d.
-The SVR-based prompter reliably infers the underlying physical label from the trajectory's initial frame, which supports \texttt{EnvAd-Diff}'s excellent generalization performance.
-Furthermore, we show that using 1D PCA components as surrogate labels is sufficient in this context. \texttt{EnvAd-Diff} fully supports extension to more dimensions for more complex environments.
+Here we conduct an experiment to validate the prompter's ability to capture physically meaningful information from limited observations.
+We perform this analysis on the Cylinder Flow and Lambda-Omega systems.
+Specifically, we use the dynamics-informed prompt extracted by the prompter to regress the ground-truth environmental coefficients using a Random Forest regressor.
+The target coefficients are the Reynolds number (Re) and characteristic length (r) for Cylinder Flow, and the coefficient Beta for the Lambda-Omega system.
+Figure~\ref{fig:ablation_L_aux} reports the regression performance on out-of-distribution environments.
+As shown, the predicted values correlate strongly with the true values, demonstrating that the prompter can reliably infer the physical parameters.
+This result indicates that the prompter has successfully learned to extract the underlying dynamic signature from limited observation frames.
+It can therefore encode a discriminative and physically-grounded prompt to effectively guide the diffusion-based weight generation.

-We also compare the performance of \texttt{EnvAd-Diff} when using real environmental conditions $e$ versus surrogate environmental labels $c$, as shown in Table~\ref{tab:ablation_prompter}.
-Experimental results indicate that there is little difference in \texttt{EnvAd-Diff}'s performance under the two settings.
-This demonstrates that the prompter effectively helps \texttt{EnvAd-Diff} distinguish different environments for generating suitable weights.
+We also compare the performance of DynaDiff when using real environmental conditions $e$ versus learned \textit{prompt}, as shown in Table~\ref{tab:ablation_prompter}.
+Experimental results indicate that there is little difference in DynaDiff's performance under the two settings.
+This demonstrates that the prompter effectively helps DynaDiff distinguish different environments for generating suitable weights.